Similac Recall Update - August 2022

 Similac Infant Formula Side Effects

-In addition to an increased risk for necrotizing enterocolitis, baby formula products have been linked to more moderate side effects including constipation, diarrhea, and upset stomach.
+In addition to an increased risk for necrotizing enterocolitis, cow's milk-based formula products have been linked to more moderate side effects including constipation, diarrhea, and upset stomach.
 These effects are usually temporary and may disappear as the baby's body adjusts to the medication.

 There are ways in which formula is similar to breast milk: they both provide energy, healthy foods, hydration and nutrients, so your baby will grow whichever milk he is given.

-However, despite advances in how baby milk powder is formulated and manufactured, it doesn’t come close to matching the health benefits of human breast milk.
+However, despite advances in how cow's milk based formula is formulated and manufactured, it doesn’t come close to matching the health benefits of human breast milk.

 In contrast, cow’s milk, from which most formula is made, meets the specific needs to be fed to calves.
 It’s not safe for human babies to drink, so has to be processed intensively when made into formula to be fed to infants.